 Although numbers have dropped slightly in recent years, West Lothian Branch is still striving to recruit new members and promote Scottish Country Dancing throughout the region.
-Reunions of former members are held on a regular basis and the Day School continues to be held each year, with a guest teacher being invited from other areas of Scotland to take the class.
-The Family Dance is proving successful in its aim to encourage children of families and friends of members to learn Scottish Country Dancing.
+Reunions of former members are held on a regular basis and the Day School (now a Class and Dance) continues to be held each year, with a guest teacher being invited from other areas of Scotland to take the class.

 The successful continuance of the Branch is totally due to those who have worked so hard over the years to make it happen.